Better-Process-Group-LLC/Multi-Agent-Custom-Automation-Engine-Solution-Accelerator-TEST1/README.md

 >⚠️ **Important:** To avoid unnecessary costs, remember to take down your app if it's no longer in use, either by deleting the resource group in the Portal or running `azd down`.

+### Deploying Feature Branches
+Use the `frontend-dev-slot.yml` workflow to build the React frontend from `Feature-001` and update the dev slot with the resulting Docker image.
+This allows testing UI changes before merging into `main`.

 <br /><br />
 <h2><img src="./docs/images/readme/business-scenario.png" width="48" />
 Business Scenario